 J. Alejandro López-Aguilar

-I am an environmental economist who uses observational data, causal inference methods, and field interventions to evaluate policy effectiveness, understand how policies shape environmental—and often development—outcomes, and analyze policy designs that can strengthen their impact.
+I am an environmental economist who uses observational data, causal inference methods, and field interventions to evaluate policy effectiveness, understand how policies shape environmental and development outcomes, and analyze policy designs that can strengthen their impact.

-My current work spans technology adoption, water access and use across diverse settings, and behavioral responses to policies aimed at reducing pollution.
+My current work spans technology adoption, water use and water access across diverse settings, and behavioral responses to policies aimed at reducing pollution.

-I am a courtesy Research Affiliate at the University of Chicago Energy & Environment Lab and was previously a Postdoctoral Scholar there (2024–2025).
+Currently, I am an Analyst with the Environmental Defense Fund's Economics Analysis Hub.
+I am also a courtesy Research Affiliate at the University of Chicago Energy & Environment Lab, where I was previously a Postdoctoral Scholar.

 I hold a Ph.D. in Agricultural and Resource Economics from the University of Maryland, an M.S. in Environmental Economics from CIDE, and a B.A. in Economics from UNAM.